hostingbydesign/docs.hostingby.design/docs/appslots/guides/jdownloader.md

 sidebar_label: Install JDownloader
 ---

 JDownloader is a download manager, written in Java, which allows automatic download of groups of files from one-click hosting sites.
-While not explicitly supported by Seedbox.io, it's easy to setup yourself in your user environment without the need for root or other system packages.
+While not explicitly supported by HostingByDesign, it's easy to setup yourself in your user environment without the need for root or other system packages.

 ## Setup and Installation